-STEM CELL RESEARCH UNIT
+STEM CELL UNIT

 The Stem Cell Unit was formed in early 2011 to enable the Institute to investigate the potential of stem cells as a therapy for lung diseases.
 Research is currently focused on asthma, cystic fibrosis and chronic obstructive pulmonary disease.